momer/dev-env-vim/docs/tutorial-plan.md

 ## Summary

 This plan creates a comprehensive reveal.js presentation covering all 25+ plugins in the neovim configuration.

-Engineers will learn through a combination of conceptual slides, keybinding tables, and 8 hands-on exercises.
-The presentation follows a logical progression from essential concepts through LSP, linting, navigation, Git, and editing utilities.
+**Parallelization benefits:**
+- 5 subagents work concurrently on 13 section files
+- Main agent handles setup + 2 intro sections + final assembly
+- Each subagent reads only the config files relevant to its sections
+- Section files are independent and can be assembled in any order

+**Execution flow:**
+1. Main: Create directory structure + boilerplate (sync)
+2. Subagents 1-5: Write sections in parallel
+3. Main: Write intro sections (sync)
+4. Main: Assemble final presentation (sync)